top of page

 Trivial benefits - small gifts, big tax savings

 Trivial benefits” are small gifts or perks you can provide to employees (and, in some cases, company directors) without paying Income Tax or National Insurance on them.
 Used properly, they’re a neat way to say thank you, boost morale and extract modest value from a company in a tax‑efficient way.
 However, the rules are specific.
 If you go outside them, what you thought was a trivial benefit can quickly become a taxable benefit in kind.
 What counts as a trivial benefit?
-A ben
+A bene

 Tax Studio

-Dec 16, 20253 min read
+Dec 16, 2025

 Essential Tax Strategies for UK Landlords